KnownStormChaser/master-weather-model-list/models/nwp_models/regional/canada/hrdps.md

 ---

 ## Notes
-HRDPS provides convection-allowing forecasts similar in purpose to the US **HRRR**, but with a longer forecast range and less frequent update cycles.
+- HRDPS operates in the convection-permitting regime and does not rely on deep convection parameterization.
+- It complements RDPS by resolving smaller-scale features at the expense of forecast range.
+- HRDPS plays a role broadly comparable to the U.S. **HRRR**, though with different update frequency and domain strategy.

 ---